-For AlHaj, the seeds for the album date back to the Iran-Iraq War of 1980-1988.
-At the start of the conflict, he was a star student of the oud at the prestigious Institute of Music in Baghdad; by the time he graduated in 1990, he was a vocal opponent of the war.
+Dating back to the start Iran-Iraq War of 1980-1988, AlHaj was a star student of the oud at the prestigious Institute of Music in Baghdad.
+By the time he graduated in 1990, he was a vocal opponent of the war.
 Following his imprisonments, he fled Iraq, ultimately emigrating to the U.S. and arriving in Albuquerque, New Mexico.
 AlHaj became a U.S. citizen in 2008, and his career took flight: He performed hundreds of concerts all over the world, released a string of albums and collaborated with artists such as R.E.M.'s Peter Buck, jazz guitarist Bill Frisell and the Kronos Quartet.

-But after 40 years, he was still haunted by the carnage he had witnessed as a teenager, along with the emotions he felt when the U.S. and the U.K. aligned to combat the “axis of evil” (North Korea, Iran, and Iraq), and he set out to create an album that would be his personal statement of peace, friendship and unity.
+After 40 years since fleeing Iraq, he was still haunted by the carnage he had witnessed as a teenager, along with the emotions he felt when the U.S. and the U.K. aligned to combat the “axis of evil” (North Korea, Iran, and Iraq), and he set out to create an album that would be his personal statement of peace, friendship and unity.

-With One Sky, Rahim AlHaj, along with Sourena Sefati and Issa Malluf, makes good on his commitment to creating music that bridges cultural and sociopolitical divides.
-Filled with intoxicating waves of sound and brilliant melodies, it succeeds in spreading AlHaj’s message of global understanding and love.
+Through his music, Rahim AlHaj makes good on his commitment to create music that bridges cultural and sociopolitical divides.
+Filled with intoxicating waves of sound and brilliant melodies, AlHaj succeeds in spreading his message of global understanding and love.